douglasmiranda/docker-taiga/README.rst

     docker-compose up

 PS: This will load the *docker-compose.override.yml* too (useful for local / dev envs)
+PS: since the frontend port is mapped to 80, just go to your brower and http://localhost.
+The login credentials are **admin** with password **123123**.

 On production, just rename the file **productionenv-template--rename-this-file.env** to **production.env**